julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L02_BasicMathEpi.md

 {(d+\varepsilon)(d+\gamma)}
 $$

-The local stability results already established are valid here, since (\ref{eq:g_incidence}) is a particular case of the function $f$ used to establish these results
+The local stability results already established are valid here, since $g$ is a particular case of the function $f$ used to establish these results

 ---